-Curdling is a process by which a liquid is transformed to a soft semisolid or solid mass.
-We can see this happen by a very simple experiement!
-You will need
+Curdling is a process by which a liquid is transformed into a soft semi-solid or solid mass.
+We can see this happen in a straightforward experiment!

 What does the milk look like?

 2. Fill the rest of the glass with your orange juice